WallarooLabs/blog.wallaroolabs.com/content/post/why-pony.md

 draft = false
 slug = "why-pony"
 author = "seantallen"
-description = "A technical dive into why we used Pony to write Wallaroo" tags = [
+description = "A technical dive into why we used Pony to write Wallaroo." tags = [
     "wallaroo",
     "pony",